itzmeanjan/kangarootwelve/README.md

 ## Testing

-For ensuring functional correctness of KangarooTwelve XOF's implementation, I use test vectors from section 4 ( on page 9 ) and Appendix A ( on page 17 ) of https://datatracker.ietf.org/doc/draft-irtf-cfrg-kangarootwelve.
-Issue following command to run test cases.
+For ensuring functional correctness of KangarooTwelve family of XOF implementation, I use test vectors from section 5 (on page 12) of https://datatracker.ietf.org/doc/draft-irtf-cfrg-kangarootwelve.
+Issue following command to run all tests.

 ```bash
 # Testing on host, first with `default` feature, then with `multi_threaded` feature enabled.